Yorkshire Tea: Advertising and popular culture

 In 2007, a new TV campaign was created using the line "Try It, You'll See", voiced by Bill Nighy.
 Starting in 2017, an advertising campaign featuring prominent Yorkshire celebrities in a version of the area for which they're known, such as Michael Parkinson conducting employment interviews, the Kaiser Chiefs playing the hold music for incoming telephone calls and Sean Bean giving motivational speeches to workers.

 Yorkshire Gold is mentioned in the popular Showtime TV series Homeland as a favourite of protagonist Sergeant Nicholas Brody.
 Ian Brabbin, tea buyer at Bettys and Taylors of Harrogate said: We were both surprised and delighted to discover that Yorkshire Gold has been given such a starring role in Homeland and are looking forward to seeing the show when it arrives on our screens here later in the year.
 We are no strangers to the small screen – Yorkshire Tea has also made a cameo appearance on Friends, not to mention our ever growing band of celebrity fans such as Noel Gallagher and Alan Carr.

 Also on the celebrity fan list are Russell Crowe, who posted on Twitter about the beverage in 2012, and who visited Yorkshire Tea's headquarters in Harrogate whilst touring with his band.
 Other aficionados include Martha Reeves, who was also featured on the social media site holding Yorkshire Tea paraphernalia, and Patrick Stewart who indicated Yorkshire Gold was his favourite tea during a Reddit Ask Me Anything session.

 In 2013, Yorkshire Tea entered a sponsorship agreement with the England and Wales Cricket Board of the England cricket team until October 2015.
 As an official supporter of the Grand Départ of the 2014 Tour de France in Yorkshire, Yorkshire Tea produced a 30g special edition sample pack rebranded as Yorkshire Thé.
-As well as the name change, the orange on the usual box was replaced with yellow.
-On the hard water variety of the special edition Yorkshire Thé packaging the band remained green.

-In 2020, successful Youtuber The Spiffing Brit released an ad dedicated to Yorkshire Tea.
-Playing the role of a stereotypical British men who focuses on finding exploits in video games, Yorkshire Tea Gold is often referred as his favorite tea, and will attempt to integrate it into whichever game he's working on at the moment in some shape or form, if only by name.
-(Ex: Rimworld episodes, in which the community went as far as making a mod that adds Yorkshire Tea into the game for him to use in later videos, making Yorkshire tea significantly better than the original tea included into the vanilla game).